-The Coastal Protection and Management Act 1995 (Coastal Act) provides for the declaration of coastal management districts over coastal areas that need protection or management, especially with respect to the area’s vulnerability to erosion, to maintain or enhance coastal resources or for planning and development management of the area.
+The Coastal Protection and Management Act 1995 (Coastal Act) provides for the declaration of a coastal management district over coastal areas that need protection or management, especially with respect to the area’s vulnerability to erosion, to maintain or enhance coastal resources or for planning and development management of the area.

-A coastal management district is a defined area in which the Department of State Development, Infrastructure and Planning (DSDIP) has assessment manager or referral agency powers and responsibilities to assess certain development applications under the Sustainable Planning Act 2009.
-The Department of Environment and Heritage Protection (EHP) is a technical agency and may be requested to provide advice to DSDIP or the applicant about a development proposal in a coastal management district.
+The CMD defines an area where the Department of Infrastructure, Local Government and Planning (DILGP) has assessment manager or referral agency powers and responsibilities to assess certain development applications under the Sustainable Planning Act 2009.
+The Department of Environment and Heritage Protection (EHP) is a technical advice agency to DILGP for a development proposal in a coastal management district.

-- Operational works, such as tidal works, interfering with quarry material, disposing of dredge spoil, reclaiming land under tidal water or constructing an artificial waterway, removing or interfering with coastal dunes
+- Operational works, such as tidal works, interfering with quarry materia, disposing of dredge spoil, or constructing an artificial waterway, removing or interfering with coastal dunes

 - Material change of use of premises